ajay1271/TaskPlanner/README.md

 Built with Single Activity Architecture and MVVM

-This app demonstrates Android Architecture Components such as
+This app demonstrates concepts such as

 1. Data Binding
 2. ViewModels